elatov/elatov.github.io/_posts/2014-09-20-install-debian-7-on-macmini-late-2006.md

 ![mac-osx-boot-man-deb-selected_g](https://googledrive.com/host/0B4vYKT_-8g4IWE9kS2hMMmFuXzg/mac-mini-2006-debian/mac-osx-boot-man-deb-selected_g.jpg)

-Upon selecting the **Windows** boot disk you will see the GRUB menu with the Debian entry:
+Upon selecting the **Windows** boot disk, you will see the GRUB menu with the Debian entry:

 ![deb-grub_g](https://googledrive.com/host/0B4vYKT_-8g4IWE9kS2hMMmFuXzg/mac-mini-2006-debian/deb-grub_g.jpg)

 After that Debian will boot up normally.

 ### Set Debian as the default boot disk
-If you don't want to keep pushing the **Alt** key to keep booting into Debian we can **bless** our Debian paritition from Mac OS X. First list all the partitions to figure out which partition we need to **bless**:
+If you don't want to keep pushing the **Alt** key to boot into Debian, we can **bless** our Debian paritition from Mac OS X. First list all the partitions to figure out which partition we need to **bless**:

 	$ diskutil list
 	/dev/disk0